United States one-dollar bill: Small size notes

 World War II brought about special issues of one-dollar bills in 1942.

 Special Silver Certificates were issued for Hawaii in case of a Japanese invasion.
 HAWAII was printed vertically on the left and right side of the obverse and also horizontally across the reverse.
 The seal and serial numbers were changed to brown.
 Special Silver Certificates were also issued as payment for Allied troops in North Africa about to begin their assault into Europe, being distinguishable from regular Silver Certificates by their yellow seals; unlike the Hawaii overprint series, the remainder of the design was left unchanged.
 Both of these types of notes could be declared worthless if they fell into enemy hands.

-The next change came in 1957 when the bill became the first piece of paper U.S. currency to bear the motto IN GOD WE TRUST.
-The inclusion of the motto, "In God We Trust", on all currency was required by law in 1955, It was added over the word ONE on the reverse.
+The next change came in 1957 when the bill became the first piece of paper U.S. currency to bear the motto, IN GOD WE TRUST.
+The inclusion of the motto on all currency was required by law in 1955, It was added over the word ONE on the reverse.
 Thus all series 1957 and later notes include the motto.
 Initially the BEP began printing the motto on notes printed with the new 32 note press, but soon Series of 1935G bills printed on an 18 note press featured the motto too.
 Later the 1935H series was printed only with the motto.
 The reason these 1935 series notes were produced into the 1960s was that older printing plates were used as long as possible.
 There is no particular difference in value if a bill does or does not have the motto.

 The final production of Silver Certificates occurred in late 1963.
 In 1964, the redemption of Silver Certificates for silver coin ended and in 1968 the redemption of Silver Certificates for silver bullion ended.

 Production of one-dollar Federal Reserve Notes was undertaken in late 1963 to replace the soon-to-be obsolete Silver Certificate.
 The design on the reverse remained the same, but the border design on the obverse underwent considerable modification, as the mostly abstract filigrees were replaced with designs that were mostly botanical in nature.
 In addition, the word "one", which appeared eight times around the border in small type, was eliminated.
-The serial numbers and treasury seal were printed in green ink.
+The serial numbers and Treasury seal were printed in green ink.
 This was the first time the one-dollar bill was printed as a Federal Reserve Note.

 The first change since then came in 1969, when the was among all denominations of Federal Reserve Notes to feature the new Treasury seal, with English wording instead of Latin.

 The bill became the first denomination printed at the new Western Currency Facility in February 1991, when a shipment of 3.2 million star notes from the Dallas FRB was produced.

 Though bill denominations of and higher have been redesigned twice since 1995 as part of ongoing anti-counterfeiting efforts, there are currently no plans to redesign the or bills.